 5. Provide your name and address to the Secretary of State’s office

 South Dakota wants to know the name and contact information for the initial agent of service and you provide this information as Article IV.
-A registered agent can be either an individual resident or corporation with a business office.
+A registered agent can be either an individual resident or a corporation with a business office.
 But you may as well be your own registered agent.

 6. Identify yourself as the LLC organizer

 Use the Article V box on page 2 of the LLC form to provide your name and address as the LLC organizer.